-The Complex Systems Summer School offers an intensive four week introduction to complex behavior in mathematical, physical, living, and social systems for graduate students, postdoctoral fellows, and professionals in the sciences and social sciences.
-The school is for participants who seek background and hands-on experience to help them prepare to conduct interdisciplinary research in areas related to complex systems.
+The Complex Systems Summer School offers an intensive 4-week introduction to complex behavior in mathematical, physical, living, and social systems.
+The school is for graduate students, postdoctoral fellows, and professionals seeking to transcend traditional disciplinary boundaries and ask big questions about real-life complex systems.

-- A current CV.
+- A current CV or resume.
 Include a clear description of your current educational or professional status, and a list of publications, if any.

-- Two letters of recommendation from scholars who know your work.
-The letters should be sent independently of your application.
+- Two (2) letters of recommendation: one from a professor and one from a collaborator (see application for details).
+Note: The letters should be sent independently of your application.
 Please inform your recommenders that an email from "myreviewroom.com" will be sent to them with their password and instructions for uploading their letter of reference into your application file.
-IT IS THE APPLICANT'S RESPONSIBILITY TO ENSURE THAT THE LETTERS HAVE BEEN SUBMITTED BY THE DEADLINE.
+It is the applicant's responsibility to ensure that the letters have been submitted by the deadline.